Temur112/giwe_away/README.md

 the application.
 The app starts with a simple starting screen where the user may go to the login, registration pages or just explore the app without logging in.

+We are working on the project in 2 laptops only as my laptop is not supporting some features of the project.
+Here I just wanted to inform you about the reason why we are pushing in 2 accounts only.
+However, we are all working on it.